Homelessness Response Plan

 Why are the homeless allowed to camp anywhere, throw trash all over, spray paint graffiti drink and deal drugs in Marshall and Central Park, but I need to make a reservation?
 Also why are they allowed to camp at I-5 and Mill Plain then terrorize the Hudson’s Bay neighbors and nothing happens to them?
 Why is Vancouver adopting the same feel good failed policies that Portland and Seattle have demonstrated with 30 years of history that don’t work?
 Why when 80% of Vancouvers population is against letting the Homeless run wild, trash our city, and camp anywhere is it allowed to happen?
 Why is a minority opinion driving failed policies and wasting millions?

-Ban drug bum camps asked about 1 year ago
+Ban drug bum camps asked over 1 year ago

 Due to a landmark decision by the 9th Circuit Court of Appeals, municipalities cannot criminalize camping on all public property at all times unless there is an available adequate alternative, meaning some kind of shelter or housing.
 The City has been working to quickly create more shelter space over the last year, but we still don’t have enough.
 In the meantime, the City’s outreach team, HART, continually visits camps all over the city to connect individuals with needed and available services/shelter, and continually monitors camps for health and safety.
 We work with camps to mitigate any health and safety issues, and if those issues cannot be mitigated, we will then remove a camp.
 However, until we have enough shelter space, those folks will likely just move to the next available space nearby, or sometimes even return to the same space, which would then start that process over.
 More about what the City is doing/has done can be found by clicking through this Be Heard page.